Mathias Jørgensen

-Mathias Jattah-Njie Jørgensen (/da/; born 23 April 1990), commonly known by his mononymous nickname Zanka (/da/), is a Danish professional footballer who plays as a centre-back or right-back for Major League Soccer club LA Galaxy.
+Mathias Jattah-Njie Jørgensen (/da/; born 23 April 1990), commonly known by his mononymous nickname Zanka (/da/), is a Danish professional footballer who plays as a centre-back for Copenhagen.

 Jørgensen began his career at boyhood club FC Copenhagen, playing regularly in five Superliga seasons, before a move to PSV Eindhoven in 2012, where he spent two seasons in the Eredivisie before returning to Denmark after finding his chances limited.
 He joined Premier League club Huddersfield Town in July 2017 for a fee of £3.5 million, where he played until their relegation in 2019.
 Afterwards, he played for Fenerbahçe, before returning to the Premier League in 2021 where he signed with Brentford.

 Formerly an international at under-16, under-17, under-18 and under-21 level, Jørgensen made his senior international debut for Denmark aged 18 in November 2008.

 Club career

 FC Copenhagen

 Born to a Danish mother and a Gambian father, Jørgensen moved to FC Copenhagen from neighbouring club B.93, where he had played in first-team matches even at the young age of 16.
 He signed a three-year contract with FCK on 26 June 2007.
 Before signing with the Danish champions, he had visited Arsenal for a one-week trial.

 On 21 July 2007, Jørgensen strained the inner ligament in the left knee in a reserve team match – less than a month after he moved to the club.
 On 9 September, he played again for the reserve team.

 His first team debut came on 26 September 2007 in a cup match against FC Fredericia.
 He substituted Oscar Wendt five minutes before full-time, in the match FCK won 3–1.
 Three days later he got his Superliga debut, this time replacing Hjalte Nørregaard about 15 minutes before full-time.

 Only eight days after his first team debut, Jørgensen was thrown on pitch in the extra time of the UEFA Cup first round second leg at Parken Stadium against RC Lens, after captain Michael Gravgaard had received a red card.
 He was substituted for Marcus Allbäck and played in the central defence together with Brede Hangeland, and they prevented any more goals for Lens, despite being down a man.

 On 19 November 2008, he made his debut for the Denmark national football team in a friendly against Wales.
 After Roland Nilsson became manager for Copenhagen he became captain for "The Lions".
 22 February 2012 it was announced that Jørgensen would join Dutch club PSV Eindhoven on a free transfer during the summer transfer window.